 New York ABA Licensing

 Following the enactment of New York's 2011 autism insurance reform law, the state Department of Financial Services issued emergency regulations which imposed a licensure requirement on ABA providers that is contrary to statute.
 In July 2013, the agency modified the regulations by withdrawing the licensing requirement and providing that national certification through the Behavior Analyst Certification Board would be sufficient.
 The Autism Speaks Legal Resource Center and local counsel worked with key stakeholders to proceed with litigation if necessary to challenge the DFS regulations, while corrective statutory language was voted out of the Legislature.
-The ASLRC continues to work closely with the Autism Speaks government relations team and it’s champions in the Legislature to insure that families receive the ABA coverage intended under the 2011 autism insurance reform law.
+ASLRC continued to work closely with the Autism Speaks government relations team and it’s champions in the Legislature to win enactment of an ABA licensing law.

 NY Clears Roadblock to ABA Insurance Coverage July 31, 2013